CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 - Start an insurance claim.
 Open a claim with the driver’s insurance company.
 Do not give them anything but the most basic information about what happened.
 Tell them you were hit as a pedestrian, and tell them the day, time and city in which the accident occurred.
 That’s it.
 They will try to pry more details out of you, but don’t share anything until you’ve consulted with your lawyer.
 You should also start documenting your expenses: medical bills, lost wages, therapy appointments and any other costs accrued as a result of your accident.

 - Contact Leventhal Sar Law.
 Our pedestrian accident attorneys welcome clients from Denver, Cherry Creek and Aurora, and we’re happy to discuss your case for free.
 We work on a contingency basis, which means that we don’t get paid until you do.
 Our knowledgeable and diligent lawyers are experienced with courtroom litigation and negotiating with insurance companies.

 Damages for Your Injuries

 Whatever caused your accident, our pedestrian accident lawyers will investigate your case to determine the responsible parties and build your best possible case to recover the maximum compensation you deserve.
 You may be eligible to receive compensation for:

 - Lost wages and earning potential

 - Pain and suffering

 Have you been seriously harmed as a pedestrian because of a negligent driver in Cherry Creek, Aurora or Denver?
-Contact Leventhal Sar LLC today online or at (303) 515-7355for your free consultation with our experienced pedestrian accident attorneys.
+Contact Leventhal Sar Law today online for your free consultation with our experienced pedestrian accident attorneys.
 We will aggressively fight for your rights, and we don’t get paid until you do.